IOKG04/cfmt/README.md

 When truncation happens, the last characters are cut off.
 <!-- maybe making precision negative could make it truncate the first characters instead? -->

+If it's a character, it will be repeated *precision* times.
+Does it make sense to call that precision?
+No.
+Could it still be a useful functionality?
+Yes.

 For any other type, precision doesn't do anything.

 To set the precision, a `.` followed by a number or a `*` is used, similar to [minimum width](#minimum-width) except with a `.` character. <br/>